Esther-Wavinya/R/datatypes.md

 ## What's that data type?
-Do you remember that when you added `5 + "six"`, you got an error due to a mismatch in data types?
+When you add `5 + "six"`, you get an error due to a mismatch in data types?
 You can avoid such embarrassing situations by checking the data type of a variable beforehand.
-You can do this with the `class()` function, as the code in the editor shows.
+You can do this with the `class()` function, as the code below shows.

 ## Instructions

-Complete the code in the editor and also print out the classes of `my_character` and `my_logical`.
+Complete the code and also print out the classes of `my_character` and `my_logical`.

 ```
 # Declare variables of different types